sugoidogo/haxe-ipc/README.md

 # haxe-ipc
-IPC library written in haxe for all haxe targets.
+IPC library written in haxe for all [sys targets](https://haxe.org/manual/std-sys.html).
 Below is an example in haxe.
 ```haxe
 class Server{